bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/StorageBackends.rst

    Number of IO-threads to use for uploads (if not set, blocking uploads are used)

 ioslots
    Number of IO-slots per IO-thread (0-255, default 10).
-Set this to :math:`\ge 1` for cached and to 0 for direct writing.
+Set this to values greater than 1 for cached and to 0 for direct writing.

 retries
    Number of writing tries before discarding the data.
 Set this to 0 for unlimited retries.
-Setting anything :math:`\neq 0` here will cause dataloss if the backend is not available, so be very careful (0-255, default = 0, which means unlimited retries).
+Setting anything != 0 here will cause dataloss if the backend is not available, so be very careful (0-255, default = 0, which means unlimited retries).

 mmap
    Use mmap to allocate Chunk memory instead of malloc().